 Water is a Precious Natural Resource

-Our own homes and livelihood depend on our responsible corporate citizenship to protect everything we love about Maine – from the people who live and work in the state, to the picturesque lakes, rivers and mountains that make it a beautiful natural sanctuary.
+Our own homes and livelihood benefit from the protections our responsible corporate citizenship provides.
+This guardianship reflects our care for everything we love about Maine – from the people who live and work in the state, to the picturesque lakes, rivers and mountains that make it a beautiful natural sanctuary.

 Maine Water Resources

-Poland Spring has nothing to gain and everything to lose from overusing spring water sources.
-We sustainably manage our abundant, renewable water sources in Maine through careful monitoring and strict adherence to Maine’s state and local regulations.
+Poland Spring uses only a small fraction of all groundwater used in Maine and the company would have nothing to gain and everything to lose if we overused any spring water sources.
+We sustainably manage the abundant, renewable water sources in Maine that we access by carefully monitoring and strictly adhering to Maine’s state and local regulations.
 In addition to our own hydrogeologists, we hire independent scientists and water experts to monitor our water use and collect important data for monitoring reports that are submitted to state and local officials and made available to the public.

 Did you know?